dortania/vanilla-laptop-guide-legacy/OpenCore/Opencore-config.plist/ivy-bridge.md

 * **RequestBootVarRouting**: YES
   * Redirects AptioMemeoryFix from `EFI_GLOBAL_VARIABLE_GUID` to `OC\_VENDOR\_VARIABLE\_GUID`.
 Needed for when firmware tries to delete boot entries and is recommended to be enabled on all systems for correct update installation, Startup Disk control panel functioning, etc.
 * **ReplaceTabWithSpace**: NO
   * Depending on the firmware, some system may need this to properly edit files in the UEFI shell when unable to handle Tabs.
-This swaps it for spaces instead but the majority can ignore it but do note that ConsoleControl set to True may be needed
+This swaps it for spaces instead-but majority can ignore it but do note that ConsoleControl set to True may be needed
 * **SanitiseClearScreen**: YES
   * Fixes High resolutions displays that display OpenCore in 1024x768, recommended for users with 1080P+ displays
 * **ClearScreenOnModeSwitch**: NO